djtyranix/djtyranix/README.md

-### Hi there, welcome to djtyranix' github repository! 👋
+# Hi there, welcome to my github repository! 👋
+## Michael Ricky
+🌱 I'm currently learning Android Programming through Google Bangkit 2021.

 <!--
 **djtyranix/djtyranix** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.